This is the first of four pages that contain advice about the evidence-gathering and consultation stages of the policy process.

 There is nothing a government hates more than to be well-informed; for it makes the process of arriving at decisions much more complicated and difficult. - John Maynard Keynes

-Chief Executives and Ministers in a hurry, and well meaning staff, all too often want to get on and make decisions, and engage in as little real consultation as they can get away with.
-The problem, of course, is that they and their staff often have unwarranted confidence in their ability to change the public's behaviour, and are over-optimistic about what their organisations can achieve. .It can be very difficult to persuade them that research and consultation makes sense - see the speaking truth to power.
+Chief Executives and Ministers in a hurry, and their well meaning staff, all too often want to get on and make decisions, and engage in as little real consultation as they can get away with.
+Modern social media, and the mainstream media that feed on it, also lead to pressurised decision-making.
+The problem, of course, is that decision-makers and their staff often have unwarranted confidence in their ability to make sensible, speedy decisions, and their ability to change the public's behaviour,.
+They are also often over-optimistic about what their organisations can achieve. .It can be very difficult to persuade them that research and consultation makes sense - see the speaking truth to power.
 But it can be worth quoting or paraphrasing the military doctrine that 'The first duty of a commander is reconnaissance.'
 The best laid schemes will certainly go badly awry unless supported by strong and open-minded consultation processes.

 There used to be a time when the public were much less likely to challenge authority.
 Big corporations had yet to encounter Ralph Nader and the Consumers Association (now Which?). .And government Ministers could simply tell the public what decisions they had taken.
 It then became necessary to explain why the decision had been taken, which in turn led Ministers to consult in advance of deciding their policies.
 Best practice is now to go even further and involve the public and key stakeholders at all stages of the policy process.